 "I love a good glass of Burgundy, so that's my first preference.
 I drink it slower than a cocktail, which ultimately means fewer calories from a boozy night." — Dana James, MS, CNS, CDN, BANT, AADP, founder of Food Coach NYC & LA

 Drink wine over liquor.
-Wine packs more calories (100-150) and more carbs (around 5) than a standard serving of liquor, but there’s a trade-off: Wine has high concentrations of resveratrol, an antioxidant shown to reduce the risk of depression, cancer and diabetes while improving the ratio of good to bad cholesterol.
-Why not pick up one of these 16 Best Wines for Weight Loss?
+Wine packs more calories (100-150) and more carbs (around 5) than a standard serving of liquor, but there's a trade-off: Wine has high concentrations of resveratrol, an antioxidant shown to reduce the risk of depression, cancer, and diabetes while improving the ratio of good to bad cholesterol.

 "I'll order a tequila on the rocks with loads of lime.
 Tequila is the only alcohol that is not a depressant, so I'm less likely to feel sorry for myself the next morning and want to eat a carb-laden breakfast.
 Plus, I always have a fun night when drinking tequila!" — Dana James, MS, CNS, CDN, BANT, AADP, founder of Food Coach NYC & LA

 When ordering the hard stuff, take it neat, on the rocks or with water or seltzer.
 A jigger (1.5oz) of vodka has a modest 93 calories.
 Whiskey and tequila have about 96, while gin comes in around 110.
 None of these liquors have any carbs.
 However, pairing them with juice or soda will more than double the calories and pack on 30 to 40 grams of carbs.
 Another benefit of drinking neat liquor is that its undiluted potency will likely cause you to slow down.
 Kind on your wallet, kind on your waistline.

 GIN or Other Clear Liquors